Zettlr/zettlr-docs/docs/en/core/style-and-grammar.md

 The style checker is active by default and will highlight any problems it finds in your documents.
 It utilizes yellow and gray as colors to indicate any potential problems in your texts.
 Yellow warnings should be attended to, while gray indicates informative messages.

+!!! note

-> The Markdown style checker will not use the color red, since style can be to a certain point subjective.
+    The Markdown style checker will not use the color red, since style can be to a certain point subjective.
 If you do not wish to receive style warnings, you can disable it at any time in the settings &rarr; Check Markdown for style issues.

 ## LanguageTool Integration